 Begich said the bill will also make reading curriculum more consistent, so that students who change school districts learn reading under the same guidelines.

-The share of districts that would receive state funding for pre-K would rise from 10% in the first year to 20% by the sixth year, Begich said.
+The share of districts that would receive state funding for pre-K would rise from 10% in the first year to all districts by the sixth year, Begich said.